Battle Royale (film): Creative process

 Kinji Fukasaku stated that he decided to direct the film because the novel it was adapted from reminded him of his time as a 15-year-old munitions factory worker during World War II.
 At that time, his class was made to work in a munitions factory.
-In July 1945, the factory came under artillery fire from US navy warships.
+In July 1945, the factory came under artillery fire from US Navy warships.
 The children could not escape, so they dove under each other for cover.
 The surviving members of the class had to dispose of the corpses.
-At that point, Fukasaku realised that the Japanese government was lying about World War II, and he developed a burning hatred of adults in general that he maintained for a long time afterwards.
+At that point, Fukasaku realised that what he had been taught in school about World War II was a "pack of lies", and he developed a burning hatred of adults in general that he maintained for a long time afterwards.

 Beat Takeshi told a documentary crew during filming that he believes "an actor's job is to satisfy the director ...
 I move the way I'm told to.
 I try to look the way I'm told to.
 I don't know much about the emotional side", before adding, "Mr. Fukasaku told me to play myself.
 I did not really understand, but he told me to play myself, as I ordinarily would!
 I'm just trying to do what he tells me."

-When asked in an interview with The Midnight Eye if the film is "a warning or advice to the young," Kinji Fukasaku responded by describing the words "warning" and "advice" as "sounding very strong to me" as if they were actions that one tries to accomplish; therefore, the film would not be "particularly a warning or advice."
+When asked in an interview with The Midnight Eye, if the film is "a warning or advice to the young," Kinji Fukasaku responded by describing the words "warning" and "advice" as "sounding very strong to me" as if they were actions that one tries to accomplish; therefore, the film would not be "particularly a warning or advice."
 Fukasaku explained that the film, which he describes as "a fable," includes themes such as juvenile crime(s), which in Japan "are very much real modern issues."
 Fukasaku said that he did not have a lack of concern or a lack of interest; he used the themes as part of his fable.
 When the interviewer told Fukasaku that he asked the question specifically because of the word "run" in the concluding text, which the interviewer described as "very positive", Fukasaku explained that he developed the concept throughout the film.
 Fukasaku interpreted the interviewer's question as having "a stronger meaning" than "a simple message."
 He further explained that the film simply contains his "words to the next generation", so the viewer should decide whether to take the words as advice or as a warning.